opencv/opencv/modules/video/doc/motion_analysis_and_object_tracking.rst

 -----------------------------------
 Updates the background model and returns the foreground mask

-.. ocv:function:: virtual void BackgroundSubtractorMOG::operator()(InputArray image, OutputArray fgmask, double learningRate=0)
+.. ocv:function:: void BackgroundSubtractorMOG::operator()(InputArray image, OutputArray fgmask, double learningRate=0)

 Parameters are the same as in ``BackgroundSubtractor::operator()``